 var express = (‘express’);

-express is JS file, that can be used in your module.
+express is a JS file, that can be used in your module.

-Ans: Express, connect, socket.io and socketjs, pug, MongoDB and mongojs, redis, lodash, forever, bluebird, moment are some of the npm modules.
+Express, connect, socket.io and SockeJS, pug, MongoDB and Mongojs, Redis, Lodash, forever, bluebird, moment are some of the npm modules.

 Note: Remember not to mention npm in UPPERCASE - (Recommended)

-Ans: Name, version, description, homepage, author, contributors, dependencies − list of dependencies, repository − repository type and URL of the package, main − entry point of the package, keywords.
+Name, version, description, homepage, author, contributors, dependencies − list of dependencies, repository − repository type and URL of the package, the main − entry point of the package, keywords.

 It is an environment for input commands to perform REPL tasks.
 Each of the tasks is associated with its respective operations.

-Ans: In order to check for the proper working of the code, we need to verify error-free execution.
-In this regard, error-first callbacks are used, that will send error first, followed by related data to the error.
+In order to check for the proper working of the code, we need to verify error-free execution.
+In this regard, error-first callbacks are used, which will send error first, followed by related data to the error.

 var url = require('url'); var adr = 'https://mindmajix.com/?s=node+js+training'; var q = url.parse(adr, true); console.log(q.host); //returns 'mindmajix.com' console.log(q.search); //returns '?s=node+js+training'